jadenabrams100/readme/README.md

 ### Assembly Projects (CSC 236: Computer Organization and Assembly)
 A collection of assembly projects dealing with getting used to the language, file I/O, floating point operations, linking with C programs, string operations, and bitwise operations.

+### Text To Music Converter(MUS 306: Musical Composition with Computers)
+A program used to convert text files into music using SCAMP.

 ### Operating Systems Projects (CSC 246: Operating Systems)
 A collection of C and Java projects dealing with low level operating system capabilities.
 These projects deal with system calls, process creation and management, thread synchronization, inter-process communication, resource allocation and deadlock, GPU processing, networking,k and encryption.